randycoulman/mix_test_interactive/README.md

 After the tests run, you can use the interactive mode to change which tests will run.

-Use the `p` command to run only a subset of your test files:
+Use the `p` command to run only test files that match one or more provided patterns.
+A pattern is a full pathname to a test file (relative to the project root) or a string that matches a portion of full pathname. e.g. `test/my_project/my_test.exs` or `my`.

 ```
-p file1 file2
+p pattern1 pattern 2
 ```

 Use the `s` command to run only test files that reference modules that have changed since the last run (equivalent to the `--stale` option of `mix test`).